Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 **Question 25
-The data engineering team has a singleplex bronze table called ëorders_rawí where new orders data is appended every night.
+The data engineering team has a singleplex bronze table called ‚Äòorders_raw‚Äô where new orders data is appended every night.
-They created a new Silver table called ëorders_cleanedí in order to provide a more refined view of the orders data.
+They created a new Silver table called ‚Äòorders_cleaned‚Äô in order to provide a more refined view of the orders data.
 The team wants to create a batch processing pipeline to process all new records inserted in the orders_raw table and propagate them to the orders_cleaned table.
 Which solution minimizes the compute costs to propagate this batch of data?**